 Fortunately, longer days are finally on their way now that the Winter Solstice has passed.
 The bad news is our daylight increases by only a minute or two every day, meaning that lengthy days won’t arrive so soon.
 Fortunately, you can integrate your Lutron lighting control with your shades and capture every second of sunlight that you can.
 In the mornings, your shades will rise automatically while your lighting gradually brightens.
 During the afternoons, they won’t close until the last light vanishes.

 Contact Us Today!

 Don’t wait until winter’s over, especially since this technology will benefit you most this season!
-Call us at (508) 699-8819 or contact us here to get started on a free consultation at your home, or visit our Boston-area showroom to see Lutron shading and lighting tools, home automation or theater equipment in action.
+Call us at (508) 699-8819 or contact us here to get started on a free consultation at your home, or visit our Boston-area showroom to see Lutron and Hunter Douglas shading tools, home automation or theater equipment in action.
 We look forward to speaking with you!